42videobricks/42videobricks-php-client/docs/Api/DataApi.md

 List Video Usage KPIs

-Retrieve platform resource usage statistics.
-By default, returns monthly usage.
-The unit (daily, weekly, or monthly) can be specified.
-For the current period, usage is calculated up to the present moment.
-Optional filters include start and end dates.
+Return the usage of the platform ressources.
+By default, it returns monthly usage but unit (dayly|week|month) can be defined.
+For current period, usage is calculated until current time.
+Start and end dates can be also optionaly defined to filter results.

 ### Example